How to Prevent and Treat Insect Stings

 Allergic reactions to insect stings

-The reactions are usually at the site of the sting, with redness, swelling, pain and itching.
+Allergic reactions to insect stings are usually at the site of the sting, and present with symptoms such as redness, swelling, pain and itching.
 Generally, the reaction may last only a few hours, although some may last longer.

 - Itching and hives over most of the body